The following article appeared on the Bellingen Courier-Sun website – 24 September, 2020

 Yesterday, a spokeswoman for the Mid North Coast Local Health Network said it was aware of the situation and Bellingen Hospital staff was dealing with it as the problems arose.

-Handover of Hospital Bus to Community Transport
+Return of the Hospital Bus

 Stewart Dowrick, CEO of the Midnorthcoast Health Network, has stuck to